Our Story is Rooted in Yours

 Our Story

-There was a time when we couldn't imagine working together.
-We were barely maintaining connection at home, our existence reduced to parallel play at best—two souls orbiting the same space but rarely touching.
-The tender intimacy that once drew us together had been replaced by careful choreography around each other's wounds.
+There was a time when we could hardly imagine working together.
+At home, we were surviving more than connecting—two souls sharing space but rarely meeting.
+The tenderness that once drew us close had been replaced by careful choreography around each other’s wounds.

-We discovered we are beautifully atypical, flowing against conventional gender streams.
-Kimber embodies the strategic thinker—an INTJ who navigates with psychological precision and depth—while Dennis moves through the world as the empathic feeler, an ENFP who holds space for hearts to open.
-Where psychology might expect head and heart to be divided by gender lines, we found ourselves gifted with a complementary wholeness that defies such limitations.
+We discovered we are beautifully atypical—flowing against conventional gender expectations.
+Kimber is the strategic thinker, an INTJ who moves with psychological precision and depth.
+Dennis is the empathic feeler, an ENFP who opens space for hearts to heal.
+Where many expect head and heart to live in separate worlds, we’ve found a complementary wholeness that bridges them.

 "Humbled, kind, compassionate, honest, grace filled.
 It’s such a joy to watch you [both] and be a part of what you do so eloquently.
-It's such a joy to watch you and be a part of what you do so eloquently.
 You both felt authentic, peaceful, genuine.
 So sweet."

 - Nancy Houston, Executive Coach